Who is SSM?

 See our guide on the types of business licenses required for various industries.
 Typically, the duration for business license approvals takes between 1-6 months.

-Every company in Malaysia is obligated to pay corporate taxes and adhere to the regulation set out in the Company Act 2016.
+Every company operating in Malaysia is required to fulfil its tax obligations and comply with the regulations stipulated in the Companies Act 2016.

-The corporate tax rate in Malaysia is 24%.
-All taxes are to be filed annually, unless exempted.
+The corporate tax rate in Malaysia stands at 24%.
+Companies must file their taxes annually unless specifically exempted.

-To find out if your company is eligible for tax exemptions or tax incentives, you can read more about it here.
+To determine if your company qualifies for tax exemptions or incentives, you can read more about it here.

 The last but most important thing is hiring employees for your company.
 In Malaysia, all employers are required to register with the Employee Provident Fund (EPF) within 7 days before your employee’s start date.